 How Does Making Connections Affect Learning?

-The “brain popping”, as Mike Lambert says, really takes off when we start making lateral thinking connections where our ideas and memories are applied to new situations.
-We then have to reconfigure our thinking and come up with new ideas often in a problem-solving manner highly engaging to our brains.
-This is when very powerful learning takes place as we move into the creative realm of Bloom’s Taxonomy.
-To engage our own brain in making connections, take a moment to think of a person, place, event, food, smell, sight, etc. Then let your mind pick up the connections to other ideas that it is sending impulses to in reaction to your thoughts.
-The connections are very real as the networked ideas flood your mind.
+The “brain popping,” as Mike Lambert says, really takes off when we start making lateral thinking connections where our ideas and memories are applied to new situations.
+We then have to reconfigure our thinking and come up with new ideas, often in a problem-solving manner highly engaging to our brains.
+This is when compelling learning takes place as we move into the creative realm of Bloom’s Taxonomy.
+To engage our brain in making connections, take a moment to think of a person, place, event, food, smell, sight, etc. Then, let your mind pick up the connections to other ideas that it sends impulses to in reaction to your thoughts.

 “Our current knowledge about learning informs us that we must support students in making connections; connections between what they know and what they are learning, between what they are learning and the opportunity for application in a variety of contexts; and between the relevance of their newly gained understandings and their own lives.” (p.
 10)

-“The obvious interpersonal and group dynamic skills of working together are powerful.
+1. “The obvious interpersonal and group dynamic skills of working together are powerful.
 But it is the sharing of ideas, hearing different viewpoints, and building off each other’s thoughts to clarify understanding and create new thinking that is the most dynamic.”

 This quote from your post above resonated with me as it was connected to my thoughts on teacher grade team dynamics and where we want them to be in order to push thinking forward.
 The skills we so passionately want our student to have must first be modeled by us as teachers so we can practice what we preach.
 Sometimes I wish we were a little more malleable.